openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 reseal_on_txs = "none"
 ```

-Authorities do not have to reseal on transactions: `--reseal-on-txs none`.
+Authorities reseal automatically, no need to reseal on transactions: `--reseal-on-txs none`.

 ## Private centralized network setup
 When deploying PoC it is useful to get a centrally managed network going first.
 With Parity the nodes can be identical and simply expose the RPC interface to a central managing node, all further setup can be done via those interfaces.